BB-301/rust-ffmpeg-gif-maker/README.md

 ## Requirements

 * The library assumes that the system has `ffmpeg version 5.0-tessus` installed on its path.
 You may run `ffmpeg -version` in a terminal to confirm that.
 See [FFmpeg - Downloads](https://ffmpeg.org/download.html#releases) if you need to install it.
-It is possible that the library will work with other versions, but I have not tested it.
+It is possible that the library will work with other versions, but this was not tested.

 ## Feature flags